raganwald/raganwald.github.com/index.md

 1. <a id="fn:sitraka-quest" role="doc-endnote"/>Sitraka was aquired by Quest Software in 2002. <a href="#fnref:sitraka-quest" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:PDNYSE" role="doc-endnote"/>PagerDuty went public on the NYSE in 2019. <a href="#fnref:PDNYSE" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:creative-works" role="doc-endnote"/>My books, essays, and conference talks are available on my [creative works page]. <a href="#fnref:creative-works" class="reversefootnote" role="doc-backlink">↩</a>
-1. <a id="fn:perlisism" role="doc-endnote"/>My belief is a generalization of Dr. Alan Kay's observtion that [A language that doesn't affect the way you think about programming, is not worth knowing.](https://www.cs.yale.edu/homes/perlis-alan/quotes.html#:~:text=A%20language%20that%20doesn't%20affect%20the%20way%20you%20think%20aboutprogramming%2C%20is%20not%20worth%20knowing.). <a href="#fnref:perlisism" class="reversefootnote" role="doc-backlink">↩</a>
+1. <a id="fn:perlisism" role="doc-endnote"/>My belief is a generalization of Dr. Alan Kay's observation that “[a language that doesn't affect the way you think about programming, is not worth knowing](https://www.cs.yale.edu/homes/perlis-alan/quotes.html#:~:text=A%20language%20that%20doesn't%20affect%20the%20way%20you%20think%20aboutprogramming%2C%20is%20not%20worth%20knowing).” <a href="#fnref:perlisism" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:tableau" role="doc-endnote"/>I was a one-person ISV, doing everything writing Tableau’s [manuals] to marketing the product at tradeshows (Guy Kawasaki very generously posed for a [picture][reg-at-macworld] with me at MacWorld Boston). <a href="#fnref:tableau" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:mumps" role="doc-endnote"/>Ask me about [MUMPS] and JDBC. <a href="#fnref:mumps" class="reversefootnote" role="doc-backlink">↩</a>
 1. <a id="fn:tilting-at-windmills" role="doc-endnote"/>Not everything I championed ended up shipping.
 Ask me about Schedules, Automation, and Collaboration.<a href="#fnref:tilting-at-windmills" class="reversefootnote" role="doc-backlink">↩</a>